Mark 24 nuclear bomb: Design

 The production model Mark 24 nuclear bomb was 61.4 by 296 in long, with a weight between 41000 and 42000 lb.
 It was in service between 1954 and 1956, with a total of 105 units produced.
 The Mark 24 included a 64 ft parachute to slow its descent.

 The bomb used manual in-flight insertion (IFI) that required a crewmember to crank a handle that was inserted into a hole in the nose of the bomb.
 This process inserted the weapon's pit into the implosion assembly.

 Survivors

-A Mark 24 casing is on display in the Castle Air Museum in Atwater, CA.
+A Mark 24 casing is on display in the Castle Air Museum in Atwater, California.